 Marketing automation is a powerful tool that automates email communications to your supporters.
-Entry criteria mean you can fine tune who should enter the automation, and drag-and-drop workflows can be built with delays and decision branches so you can build a highly customised journey with multiple steps.
+Entry criteria mean you can fine tune who should enter the automation, and drag-and-drop workflows can be built with delays and decision branches so you can build a highly customized journey with multiple steps.

 Examples of their use are to create a welcome journey for new recruits, create a reactivation campaign that triggers emails when a supporter is not responding, or build a work flow that aims to convert your campaigners into donors.